-For maintaining the health of your aquarium fish, you must learn how to identify any signs of distress in the fish.
+For maintaining the health of your aquarium fish, beyond cleaning the tank, and using the best aquarium heater, you must learn how to identify any signs of distress in the fish.

 Once you notice distress, you can try to identify the source of their stress and address it before it becomes a significant issue.

-Stress for aquarium fish is different to those of humans, however, it remains a physiological response.
+Stress for aquarium fish is different from those of humans, however, it remains a physiological response.

 Stress causes physical or mental discomfort which triggers a physiological reaction.

 When fish becomes stressed, the temporary effects can entail increased heart rate, respiration, and blood pressure.

 Aquarium fish can only endure this heightened state for a limited time until it causes a drain on them.

 Chronic stress can influence digestion, growth, and reproduction.

 It might also constrain the fish’s immune response and their aptitude for fighting infection.